rabbitmq/rabbitmq-website/site/mqtt.md

 ### TLS/SSL

-The `listeners.ssl` option in the `rabbitmq_mqtt` config section controls the endpoint (if any) that the adapter accepts SSL connections on.
-The default MQTT SSL port is 8883.
-If this option is non-empty then the `rabbit` section of the configuration file must contain an `ssl_options` entry:
+The `listeners.ssl` option in the `rabbitmq_mqtt` config section controls the endpoint (if any) that the adapter accepts TLS connections on.
+The default MQTT TLS port is 8883.
+If this option is non-empty then the `ssl_options` configuration values must be provided.
+The plugin will use them just like AMQP 0-9-1 listeners do:

     ssl_options.cacertfile = /path/to/tls/ca/cacert.pem
     ssl_options.certfile   = /path/to/tls/server/cert.pem